nooodles-ahh/video_services/README.md

 	</tr>
 </table>

-Video playback works on both Linux and Windows, but only Windows has audio playback for the time being.
 I may support AV1 in the future as I have been asked about.

+**Linux requires SDL 2.0.7 or later.
+Source SDK Base 2013 MP comes with 2.0.4, you'll need to use something newer, like the one that comes with Steam.**

-I have no plans to support anything other than Linux and Windows but may indicentally become usable on other platforms as Linux audio playback makes use of SDL2.
+I have no plans to support anything other than Linux and Windows but it may incidentally become usable on other platforms that make use of SDL2.

 # Encoding compatible webms
 The easiest way to encode a compatiable webm is probably to use [WebmConverter](https://argorar.github.io/WebMConverter/), as encoding webm's is what it's designed to do.